FrancisSullivan/Home-Server/PCI Passthrough/README.md

 vfio_virqfd
 ```

-## How to Passthrough a device
+## Passing Through a Device

-### List PCI Devices
+### Get the Device PCI Address

-Here you can find the ID of your device
+Here you can find the PCI address of your device

-CAUTION: Device ID's will change if you change the number of devices connected to your system.
+CAUTION: Device PCI addresses will change if you change the number of devices connected to your system.
 This can break scripts or VMs if you ever remove or add a device from your system!
-If you ever need to change the number of devices, ensure PCI passthrough scripts are disabled and VMs do not start at boot, then update to new ID's before re-enabling.
+If you ever need to change the number of devices, ensure PCI passthrough scripts are disabled and VMs do not start at boot, then update to new PCI address before re-enabling.

 Command: